Implicit Learning

 Differences between Implicit and Explicit Learning

-Implicit learning unconscious.
-It occurs without conscious effort and typically we can’t explain how we perform the skill (like playing a music instrument), but we can.
+Implicit learning occurs unconsciously and below the level of the brain that uses words.
+It occurs without conscious effort and typically we can’t explain how we perform the skill (like playing a music instrument), yet we can use the skill.

 A distinction between the two types of learning is that implicit skills relate to immediate sensations and to bodily movements that is performed automatically, while explicit knowledge are categorizations of reality that we can describe and consciously decide which behavioral response to hopefully meet our goals and avoid our fears.